tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 that utilises [cycles of elliptic curves](#cycles-of-elliptic-curves), first realised by Eli Ben-Sasson et al [[2]].
 These two are what the report hinges around.

-The details of recursive proof composition are in the mathematics.
+The details of recursive proofs composition are in the mathematics.
 So effort is taken to simplify concepts, while keeping technical reader's interests in mind.
-At the end the reader will appreciate the power of recursive proof composition, how they use PCDs and cycles of elliptic curves, as well as why they need the two to achieve significant blockchain scalability.
+At the end the reader will appreciate the power of recursive proofs composition, how it uses PCDs and cycles of elliptic curves, as well as why it needs the two to achieve significant blockchain scalability.

 ## Notation and Preliminaries

 Notation and terminology in this report is standard.
-But in order to achieve a clear understanding of the concept of [cycle of elliptic curves](#cycle-of-elliptic-curves), a few basic facts about elliptic curves are herein ironed out.
+But in order to achieve a clear understanding of the concept of [cycles of elliptic curves](#cycles-of-elliptic-curves), a few basic facts about elliptic curves are herein ironed out.

 ### Fields and Elliptic Curves